 No. 1599 - New Orleans, Louisiana 1990

-Couple kissing on Riverwalk
+Couple kissing on Riverwalk |

 No. 1821 - Carville, Louisiana 1968

-Cemetery at Hospital for Leprosy
+Cemetery at Hospital for Leprosy |

 Zheng: Can you give our readers a highlight of yourself as a photographer and as a poet?

 Leo: In 1958 I enrolled in Architecture School at the University of Southwest Louisiana (now the University of Louisiana Lafayette).
 There I was introduced to art, composition, form, light and perspective.
 In my photography, I’ve tried to use all of these elements, particularly composition.
-On a visit to the Museum of Modern Art (MOMA) in 1965, I was captivated by an exhibition of the photographs of the French photographer Henri Cartier-Bresson.
+On a visit to the Museum of Modern Art (MOMA) in 1965, I was captivated by an exhibit of the photographs of the French photographer Henri Cartier-Bresson.
 After that, I spent much of my free time studying the works of great photographers such as Henri Cartier-Bresson, Paul Strand, Eugene Smith, Edward Steichen, and Gordon Parks.
 Six months later, I bought a plane ticket to Vietnam to learn to be a photographer.

 Burk: By profession I’m a clinical psychologist, but I was a French lit major in college and I especially liked the early French surrealist poets like Baudelaire, Rimbaud, Breton.
 About 20 years ago, I began to attend writing workshops and wrote my very first poem—a funny rhyming roast/toast for Leo’s birthday.
 Eventually I began to write and read poetry more extensively.
 A patient of mine, a poet, introduced me to Billy Collins and Mary Oliver, opening my eyes to poetry that is accessible and that moved me.